pelevesque/MIDI-Make/README.md

 #### add-bytes

 The add-bytes method lets you add arbitrary bytes to the track.
-Unlike other methods, it does not add dt nor does it reset dt to 0. add-bytes is mostly useful for testing purposes.
+Unlike other methods, it does not add delta-time nor does it reset delta-time to 0. add-bytes is mostly useful for testing purposes.

 ```raku
 my \t = Track.new;